zabirovms/QuranApp/replit.md

 # Tajik Quran App - Flutter Web Edition

-## Project Overview
+## Overview
-This is a comprehensive Flutter application for reading the Quran with Tajik translation.
-The app has been configured to run as a web application in the Replit environment.

-**Original Purpose**: Mobile Quran app (Android/iOS) with advanced features
+This project is a comprehensive Flutter application designed for reading the Quran with Tajik translation.
+Originally conceived as a mobile app, it has been adapted to run as a web application within the Replit environment.
+The app aims to provide a rich Quran reading experience with features like audio playback, Islamic tools (Tasbeeh, Duas, word learning), search, bookmarks, and extensive customization.
+The long-term ambition is to deliver a robust and user-friendly Quran platform across multiple devices.

-**Current State**: Running as a Flutter web application on Replit
-**Last Updated**: October 19, 2025
+## User Preferences
+- None specified yet

-## Project Architecture
+## System Architecture

 ### Technology Stack
 - **Framework**: Flutter 3.22+ (Dart 3.5+)